 It’s happening all the time, yet we don’t even notice it.
 Our kidneys and liver are hard at work every minute of the day, removing toxic waste from the body.
-As you know from the Save Our Bones Program, one of the kidneys’ primary functions is to keep the body’s pH in balance.
+As you know from the Osteoporosis Reversal Program, one of the kidneys’ primary functions is to keep the body’s pH in balance.

 Additionally, the kidneys play an important role in bone health by producing hormones that stimulate bone marrow and maintain calcium levels.
 They also remove waste from the body, regulate blood pressure and composition, and stimulate the production of red blood cells.

 One of the main functions of the liver is to detoxify the body, and believe me…

 As if the already heavy load of chemicals in food and water were not enough, over-the-counter and prescription drugs can easily overwhelm the liver.

 Here’s why: roughly 80% of drugs are metabolized by a group of liver enzymes known as the cytochrome P450, abbreviated as CYP.

 Besides metabolizing chemicals that would otherwise be toxic, the CYPs are also involved in Vitamin D metabolism and hormone synthesis and breakdown.
 The CYPs are very specific and cannot be secreted in unlimited quantities.